Brampton: Sports and recreation

-Brampton has been home minor professional sports franchises at the CAA Centre, formerly the Powerade Centre.
+Brampton has been home to minor professional sports franchises at the CAA Centre, formerly the Powerade Centre.
 From 2013 to 2015, the Brampton A's played in the National Basketball League of Canada, but relocated to Orangeville, Ontario, to decrease costs of operations of switching the arena floor from ice hockey to basketball.
 From 2013 to 2020, the Brampton Beast played in the Central Hockey League and ECHL, but ceased operations during the COVID-19 pandemic in February 2021 after having not been able to play since March 2020.

 The numerous sporting venues and activities includes the outdoor ice path for skating through Gage Park.
 Chinguacousy Park includes a ski lift, a curling club, and Tennis Centre for multi-season activities.
 In the summer, amateur softball leagues abound.
 Crowds line the beaches at Professor's Lake for the annual outdoor "shagging" display.

 Since 1967, the Brampton Canadettes have hosted the annual Brampton Canadettes Easter Tournament in hockey.

-Brampton is also the host for the following major sports events:
+Brampton was also the host for the following major sports events: